-The Humane Society of St. Joseph County is in search of long term and committed volunteers to fill a variety of volunteer positions.
+The Humane Society of St. Joseph County is in search of long-term, committed volunteers to fill a variety of volunteer positions.
 Visit nursing homes, schools and local civic groups with shelter pets, participate in off-site adoption events, fundraisers and outreach activities or spend an afternoon walking dogs and snuggling cats.
 If this seems like something you would like to do, then let’s get started!
-Every month we have volunteer training sessions for new volunteers.
 If you are 16 years of age or older, you can volunteer on your own.
-Volunteers under the age of 16 must be accompanied by an adult volunteer at all times.
+Volunteers under the age of 16 must be accompanied by a parent or guardian at all times.

 Many citizens, children and their families, local students from University of Notre Dame, St. Mary’s Bethel, IUSB, and Purdue colleges join our family of volunteers to make the lives of our animals healthy, happy and adoptable along with raising funds and awareness about shelter programs.

 Volunteers and staff visit nursing homes and hospitals with animals, providing a chance for animal/human bonding.
 This is a very rewarding program for many people who are past owners of pets and crave the furry animals who love them unconditionally.